Through the Lens of Dharma: A Photojournalist’s Duty

 Ramu Kallepalli, July 20, 2024

 Hinduism teaches us of 3 main things: Nirvana, Karma/Dharma and fruits of Karma/Destiny.
 Nirvana is a state where self expands to encompass all of existence.
-Photojournalists, despite danger, taking pictures of Donald Trump inches away from reigning bullets, vividly illustrates some of these core tenets.
+Photojournalists, despite danger, taking pictures of Donald Trump inches away from reigning bullets, vividly illustrate some of these core tenets.
 Their dharma, their sacred duty, is to capture reality – the beautiful, the heartbreaking, and everything in between – without fear or expectation of reward.

 Recently, four photojournalists – Evan Vucci (AP), Anna Moneymaker (Getty Images), Jabin Botsford (Washington Post), and Doug Mills (The New York Times) – faced danger head-on to fulfill their dharma.
 Despite the risk, they documented a pivotal moment in American history.
 Vucci described entering “work mode” amidst gunfire, while Moneymaker emphasized the responsibility of capturing history as it unfolds.
 Because of their work/karma, they produced some of the iconic images of our time.